 Natural gas is delivered to the Station via a 4-inch pipeline for Unit 1 and Unit 2 and in a 10-inch diameter pipeline for Unit 3.
 No. 2 fuel oil is delivered to the Station by truck and unloaded into tanks.
 Forwarding pumps deliver the fuel oil to each of the units.
-No major fuel projects were reported to be completed in FY 2014.
+No major fuel projects were reported to be completed in FY 2016 but they will be inspecting and replacing fuel hoses as needed.